apache/incubator-uniffle-website/community/how-to-release.md

 ### 2.1 Package source code

-We should prepare a new branc, modify and ensure the version of pom, and add a tag
+We should prepare a new branch, modify and ensure the version of pom, and add a tag
 ```shell
 git checkout branch-1.0.3
 git tag v1.0.3-rc1